CS126SP20/Rhythm-Master/DEVELOPMENT.md

 Finished implementing the basic code for 1 tile, the animation doesn't not because the update() doesn't not take in any argument, however, on the Choreograph documentation, the update() seems able to take 1 argument (ch:Time dt).
 Stuck and struggling to get the animation going.

+4/30/20:
+--
+Made the animation work, added 3 more tiles, made them drop at different speed.
+However, still need to figure out how to repeat the animation.

+Because Choreograph is way more difficult than I thought it would be, I HAVE to reduce the number of songs to 1, with (hopefully) 2 difficulties.
+Or I will be extremely difficult to take care of all three songs.